reancloud/PythonSampleApp/README.md

 ```
 $ reandeploy help env
 Commands:
   reandeploy env deploy <ID-or-NAME>                                  # Deploy an environment identified by ID or by NAME
   reandeploy env destroy <ID-or-NAME>                                 # Destroy an environment identified by ID or by NAME
-  reandeploy env export <ID-or-NAME>   # Export an environment identified by ID or by NAME
+  reandeploy env export <ID-or-NAME> --format=FORMAT --output=OUTPUT  # Export an environment identified by ID or by NAME
   reandeploy env help [COMMAND]                                       # Describe subcommands or one specific subcommand

 Options:
   [--config=CONFIG]  # location of the reandeploy-tools config file